iteravirgo/bcsitera.github.io/apps/realtime-bank/docs/en-US/app.md

 # Realtime Bank
 See and process bank account transactions in real-time in Microsoft Dynamics 365 Business Central.

-### Supported Bank connectors
+### Supported Bank Connectors
 1. Swedbank Gateway (currently on-prem only)
 2. SEB Baltic Gateway
 3. LHV Connect

 ### Key Features
 * Load bank account transactions into Business Central as they occur in bank.
-* See balance in bank and all the transactions without leaving the Dynamics 365 Business Central.
+* See current bank account balance and transactions without leaving the Dynamics 365 Business Central.
 * Process bank transactions automatically (apply open invoices or cost accounts for charges).
-* Post automatically transactions applied with high confidence.
+* Post automatically transactions with high confidence application status.
 * User is guided to focus on the rest of the transactions only (application not found or application with low confidence).
 * Have receivables updated in Dynamics 365 Business Central as soon as transactions occur in the bank.